Quantifying the value of transient voltage sources: Introduction

 To tackle this question of how to value transient voltage sources we make use of a conceptually clear paradigm for quantifying resources in general, known as the {\em resource theory} approach.
 In our case, the resource is the voltage source.
-The resource theory paradigm has proven useful to formalise thermodynamics~\cite{lieb1999physics} and is significantly used in quantum information theory~\cite{Horodecki2009, Brandao2015, Chitambar2019}.
-A key idea is to define some inter-conversion operations as {\em free}, and consider which resources can be converted to other resources under these free operations, thus creating a hierarchy that the measure for quantifying resources must respect.
-If resource A can be converted into resource B with free operations, the number we assign to how useful A is, must be at least as high as that of B.
+The resource theory paradigm has proven useful to formalize thermodynamics~\cite{lieb1999physics} and is significantly used in quantum information theory~\cite{Horodecki2009, Brandao2015, Chitambar2019}.
+A key idea is to define some interconversion operations as {\em free}, and consider which resources can be converted to other resources under these free operations, thus creating a hierarchy that the measure for quantifying resources must respect.
+If resource $A$ can be converted into resource $B$ with free operations, the number we assign to how useful $A$ is, must be at least as high as that of $B$.

-Here the resources A and B shall correspond to voltage sources and the free operations as interconversion circuits.
-We treat a voltage source as a black box two-terminal electrical device and assume it can be given a (Thevenin) equivalent circuit of a voltage source $V_s(t)$ in series with an ideal (non-complex) resistor.
-Examples of such sources are depicted in Fig.\ref{fig:ex}.

-Converting between transient voltage sources here means connecting an intermediate four-terminal circuit to the harvester, with two terminals interfacing to the harvester and another two acting as the new output.
-To avoid the interface circuit adding value to the original source, we want the intermediate circuit to be passive (non-powered).
-More specifically, we allow the intermediate conversion circuit to implement pre-chosen power-preserving reversible operations such as voltage sign-flips and phase shifts~\cite{Liu2018}.
+Here the resources $A$ and $B$ shall correspond to voltage sources and the free operations to interconversion circuits.
+We treat a voltage source as a black-box two-terminal electrical device and assume it can be given a (Thevenin) equivalent circuit of a voltage source $V_s(t)$ in series with an ideal (noncomplex) resistor.
+Examples of such sources are depicted in Fig. \ref{fig:ex}.
+Converting between transient voltage sources here means connecting an intermediate four-terminal circuit to the harvester, with two terminals interfacing to the harvester and another two acting as the output.
+To avoid the interface circuit adding value to the original source, we want the intermediate circuit to be passive (nonpowered).
+More specifically, we allow the intermediate conversion circuit to implement prechosen power-preserving reversible operations such as voltage sign flips and phase shifts~\cite{Liu2018}.
 At least some of those conversions are plausible to implement~\cite{Ramadass2010, Bandyopadhyay2012, Kim2013, Liang2013, Hartmann2015}.
 We moreover take the addition of thermal noise at some ambient temperature $T$ as free.